Approximate Diagonalization of Homomorphisms from AH-Algebras to Certain Simple Classifiable C*-Algebras: Preliminaries

 Notice that for any compact metric space $X$, the range of $\rho_{C(X)}$ is isomorphic to $C(X,\Z)$.
-Furthermore, the short exact sequence:
+Consequently, the short-exact sequence:

-is split.
-In fact, $C(X,\Z)$ is a free abelian group.
+is split, since $C(X,\Z)$ is a free abelian group.
 This is apparent in the case when $X$ has finitely many connected components, where $C(X,\Z)$ is generated by the characteristic functions of the connected components of $X$.
-Furthermore, by considering extremal traces, we see that $\Aff(T(C(X))) \cong C(X)_{\sa}$
+Furthermore, we note that $\Aff(T(C(X))) \cong C(X)_{\sa}$.